Loan guides,

 Read guide →Questions about this guide library

-The library covers five product areas: secured loans (second charge mortgages), bridging loans, debt consolidation loans, home improvement loans, and bad credit loans.
-There are also 43 standalone calculators and tools covering personal finance topics including budgeting, savings, ISAs, and stamp duty.
+The library covers six product areas: secured loans (second charge mortgages), bridging loans, home improvement loans, debt consolidation loans, bad credit loans, and HELOC loans (home equity lines of credit).
+There are also 78 standalone calculators and tools covering personal finance, energy efficiency, and product-specific topics.

 Each category has its own hub page with articles, guides, and interactive tools organised by topic.
 The guides cover everything from introductory explainers through to detailed technical content for more experienced borrowers.